guideline-tech/fixtury/README.md

 end
 ```

-Loading this file would ensure `users.fresh` is loaded into the fixture set before the suite is run.
+Loading this file would ensure `users/fresh` is loaded into the fixture set before the suite is run.
 In the context of ActiveSupport::TestCase, the Fixtury::Hooks file will ensure the database records are present prior to your suite running.
 Setting `use_transactional_fixtures` ensures all records are rolled back prior to running another test.

 In a CI environment, we'd likely want to preload all fixtures.
 This can be done by requiring all the test files, then telling the fixtury store to load all definitions.